learnbymakingwales/learnbymakingwales.github.io/en/the-labs/index.md

 * Introducing agile service design
 * How to research the problem space
-* How to learning by making
+* How to learn by making
 * How to build momentum